X-Frame-Options: DENY vs SAMEORIGIN Explained (Plus 6 Other Headers to Set)

 What Are Security Headers?

-Without them, browsers fall back to permissive defaults: any script can run, any site can frame your page, MIME types can be guessed, and referrer data leaks to third parties.
-Attackers know this.
-The first thing a pentest checks is which headers are missing.
-For the full security picture, see our Complete Guide to Web Security.
+Without them, browsers fall back to permissive defaults: any site can frame your page, scripts can run from any origin, MIME types get guessed, and referrer data leaks to every third party you link to.
+The first thing a security audit checks is which headers are missing.

 How common is the problem?
-We scanned 100 YC startups in April 2026 and found that 94% were missing two or more of these headers, and 91% shipped without any Content-Security-Policy at all.
+We scanned 100 YC startups in April 2026 and found that 94% were missing two or more of these headers, and 91% shipped without any Content-Security-Policy.
 The full YC audit has the per-header breakdown and raw data.
+For the broader security picture, see the Complete Guide to Web Security.

 Content-Security-Policy (CSP)